 A Hybrid Between A Trainer and Bike Rollers

-If you really want to get a taste of 'realistic' indoor riding, try bike rollers.
+If you want to get a taste of 'realistic' indoor riding, try bike rollers.
 When you screw up on bike rollers, your bike heads for the exit sign, and you end up on the floor.

 Yes, bike rollers do reward the efficient cyclist with a smooth ride, but the penalty for any transgressions may be too severe for all but the most entrenched bike snob.
-The pride that a cycling elitist gain from mastering bike rollers is understandable and hard-won, considering the penalty that bike rollers can dish out when they aren't given due respect.
+The pride that an elitist cycling gain from mastering bike rollers is understandable and hard-won, considering the penalty that bike rollers can dish out when they aren't given due respect.

 But for the rest of us, the Kurt Kinetic Rock and Roll trainer is a tremendous 'hybrid'.
 It provides the proprietary fluid trainer design that the rest of the Kinetic product line features, and it adds a sense of realism that no other trainer on the market can match.

-I have spent a good amount of time detailing the advantages of developing a smooth pedal stroke by using the Rock and Roll.
+I have spent a reasonable amount of time detailing the advantages of developing a smooth pedal stroke by using Rock and Roll.
 But there is also the benefit of being able to get up out of the saddle and experience a natural and realistic swaying motion when you are on this bike trainer.

 Listed for a tad under 350 euros ($500), this is a trainer for serious cyclists ... the kind who spend 3500 euros ($5000) or more for their road bikes.

-You can get a very good feel for the uniqueness of this trainer from this video.
+You can get a good feel for the uniqueness of this trainer from this video.